 - Eliminating car stacking: Video gate intercom systems speed up the flow of traffic through the front gate, which can eliminate car stacking.
 Reducing traffic in the parking structure will alleviate tenants’ concerns that driving to work (instead of taking public transportation) will make them late.

-Establishing and enforcing thorough sanitization policies will keep your building clean and give tenants much-needed peace of mind as they return to the office.
+Establishing and enforcing thorough sanitization policies will keep your building clean and entice tenants to return to the office with much-needed peace of mind.
 You should establish sanitizing protocols with both your building cleaning staff and with tenants.

 In addition to referring to the CDC’s guide for cleaning and disinfecting a facility, follow these tips: